PROFeNoM/AlphaZero/README.md

 * `NNet.py`: AlphaZero neural network architecture.
 * `SelfPlay.py`: Generate neural network input features playing games with currently the best agent to be used in the unsupervised learning process.
 * `Train.py`: Reinforcement learning training procedure.
+* `Config.py`: Configuration file used to set the hyper-parameters.

 ### Supervised learning